the-full-stack/fsdl-text-recognizer/instructions/lab1.md

 Follow directions here to generate a token you can use instead of your password on the command line: https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/
 Make sure you store the token (e.g. in your password manager)!

+## Setting up Python environment

+In the repo, run `pipenv install --dev` to install all required packages into a virtual environment.
+Make sure to precede all commands with `pipenv run` from now on, to make sure that you are using the correct environment.
+(You could run `pipenv shell` to activate the environment in your terminal session, instead.)

 ## Training the network

 ```sh